 THE MOUNTAIN OF REBIRTH

 Prince Hachiko 蜂子皇子 was born in 542.
-His father, the Emperor Sushun 崇峻天皇, got assassinated by his jealous rival, Soga no Umako 蘇我馬子 in 592.
-Following his cousin's advice, Prince Shotoku Taishi, Hachiko decided to flee the capital to find a sacred Buddhist mountain where he could pray for the end of despair in the world.
-The said mountain was to be found in what was called the "Land of Dewa."
+His father, the Emperor Sushun 崇峻天皇, was assassinated by a jealous rival by the name of Soga no Umako 蘇我馬子, in 592.
+Following his cousin's advice, Prince Shotoku Taishi, Hachiko decided to flee the capital in search of a sacred Buddhist mountain where he could pray for despair in the world to end.
+This mountain was to be found in what was called the "Land of Dewa."

-He left for a long journey, during which he met many suffering persons.
-Hachiko "absorbed" their pain with his magical powers and delivered them from their illnesses.
-All the pain he had absorbed made his physical appearance atrocious, warping his facial features into something monstrous.
-But despite his scary features, Prince Hachiko was a loving and compassionate man, almost a saint.
+He embarked on his long journey and along the way he met many people who were suffering.
+Hachiko "absorbed" their pain with his magical powers, delivering them from their illnesses.
+In doing so, his physical appearance became distorted and atrocious, warping his facial features into something monstrous.
+But despite his scary features, Prince Hachiko was reputed to be a loving and compassionate man—almost a saint.

-He found Mt.
-Haguro, guided by a three-legged crow, known to be a messenger from the gods, and decided to make it a holy place of Buddhism in 593.
+Guided by a three-legged crow known to be a messenger from the gods, the prince found Mt.
+Haguro, designating it a holy place of Buddhism in 593.

-The Shinto god worshipped in Mt.
-Haguro is Ukanomitama ウカノミタマ, goddess of cereals and crops.
+The Shinto god worshipped at Mt.
+Haguro is called Ukanomitama ウカノミタマ, goddess of cereal and crops.

 MAY - EARLY DECEMBER